 The conclusion I can make is that productive work together starts from the top.
 If the top management embraces the collaborative mindset, it will lead to hiring people who share company values and communicate in an open, respectful and friendly manner.

 While it’s your job to build the collaborative team, one thing we could definitely help you with is the team communication tool.
-Chanty is a business messenger and a single notification center our team is passionately working on.
+Chanty is a team chat and a single notification center our team is passionately working on.